mulhearn/pacman/products/README.txt

-pacman.xsa:        exported hardware from vivado, including bitstream trenz_fsbl.elf:     the custom first stage boot loader for TE0720
+zsys_wrapper.hdf   exported hardware from vivado, format for 18.04 petalinux